Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

+\paragraph{Model Implementation Details} In TAHCD, the modality encoder \(\phi_x^m\) is a fully connected network with input dimension equal to the modality dimension of the dataset and output dimension 256.
+The encoders \(\phi_{\lambda}^m\), \(\phi_s^m\), and \(\phi_c^m\) are fully connected networks with input and output dimensions of 256 and a hidden layer of 512.
+The decoder \(\psi^m\) is a fully connected network with input dimension 256 and output dimension equal to the modality dimension of the dataset.

 \paragraph{Experimental Details} Two types of noise are involved in the experiments: modality-specific and cross-modality noise.
-The modality-specific noise is implemented following previous works \cite{geng2021uncertainty,zhou2023calm,cao2024predictive}, and $\epsilon$ is its severity level.
-The implementation of cross-modality noise follows SMILE \cite{zeng2023semantic}, where unaligned samples are introduced by shuffling the features of each modality for a random subset of samples with a proportion of $\eta$.
+Modality-specific noise is implemented following \cite{geng2021uncertainty,zhou2023calm,cao2024predictive}, with severity level \(\epsilon\).
+Cross-modality noise follows \cite{zeng2023semantic,dang2025disentangled}, where unaligned samples are introduced by shuffling the features of each modality for a random subset of samples with a proportion of $\eta$.